GK-Hynes/jamstack-notes/README.md

 1. decide on what's critical to the experience
 2. deliver as much as possible using as little as possible
 3. detect supported features and enhance where possible

+One problem with making API calls from the client is that they are exposed.
+This has been one reason for making these calls from a serever.

+Services like Netlify now mean you can proxy these API calls through a serverless function, keeping your API secrets safe.

+Serverless functions blur the lines of Jamstack, being a close ally of Jamstack if not part of the Jamstack itself.